 In Clinical Affairs and Outreach, we are on the cutting edge of pharmacy practice.
 As part of our Clinical Health Services (CHS) unit, we have state-of-the art facilities, equipment, robotics, and resources, along with advanced, innovative practice models.
 We use these resources to take care of patients and train professional students (pharmacists, nurse practitioners, and nurses).

 Just to give you an idea of the types of student training that we provide in Clinical Health Services, let’s look at a year in review:

-Current PHS Teaching:
+Current CHS Teaching:

 - Annual flu immunization clinics offered in the Auburn University Pharmacy Care Clinic and the SEIB Wellness Center Clinic

 - Provide Healthy Tigers® screenings for Auburn employees and dependents